timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VII-AVIATION PROGRAMS/PART A-AIR COMMERCE AND SAFETY/subpart iii-safety/CHAPTER 447-SAFETY REGULATION/CHAPTER 447-SAFETY REGULATION.md

   * (3) FUNCTIONS.—The ODA Office shall—

-    * (A)(i) at the request of an ODA holder, eliminate all limitations specified in a procedures manual in place on the day before the date of enactment of the FAA Reauthorization Act of 2018 that are low and medium risk as determined by a risk analysis using criteria established by the ODA Office and disclosed to the ODA holder, except where an ODA holder's performance warrants the retention of a specific limitation due to documented concerns about inadequate current performance in carrying out that authorized function;

-    * (ii) require an ODA holder to establish a corrective action plan to regain authority for any retained limitations;
+    * (A)(i) require, as appropriate, an ODA holder to establish a corrective action plan to regain authority for any retained limitations;

-    * (iii) require an ODA holder to notify the ODA Office when all corrective actions have been accomplished; and
+    * (ii) require, as appropriate, an ODA holder to notify the ODA Office when all corrective actions have been accomplished; and

-    * (iv) make a reassessment to determine if subsequent performance in carrying out any retained limitation warrants continued retention and, if such reassessment determines performance meets objectives, lift such limitation immediately;
+    * (iii) when appropriate, make a reassessment to determine if subsequent performance in carrying out any retained limitation warrants continued retention and, if such reassessment determines performance meets objectives, lift such limitation immediately;

-    * (B) improve FAA and ODA holder performance and ensure full utilization of the authorities delegated under the ODA program;

-    * (C) develop a more consistent approach to audit priorities, procedures, and training under the ODA program;
+    * (B) develop a more consistent approach to audit priorities, procedures, and training under the ODA program;

-    * (D) review, in a timely fashion, a random sample of limitations on delegated authorities under the ODA program to determine if the limitations are appropriate;
+    * (C) review, in a timely fashion, a random sample of limitations on delegated authorities under the ODA program to determine if the limitations are appropriate;

-    * (E) ensure national consistency in the interpretation and application of the requirements of the ODA program, including any limitations, and in the performance of the ODA program; and
+    * (D) ensure national consistency in the interpretation and application of the requirements of the ODA program, including any limitations, and in the performance of the ODA program;

-    * (F) at the request of an ODA holder, review and approve new limitations to ODA functions.
+    * (E) at the request of an ODA holder, review and, when appropriate, approve new limitations to ODA functions; and

+    * (F) ensure the ODA holders procedures manual contains procedures and policies based on best practices established by the Administrator.

 * (c) DEFINITIONS.—In this section, the following definitions apply: